Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Four-Legged Languages

 The dichotomy above relies on the presence of a neutral letter, so it does not apply to all languages.
-In particular, it does not apply at all to finite languages, so we focus on them from now on.
+In particular, it does not apply at all to finite languages.
+This motivates further study of finite languages, and in fact all the languages studied in the remainder of the paper will be finite languages.